Building, Architecture, Outdoors, City, Aerial View, Urban, Office Building, Cityscape

 How to apply:

-Applicants are to submit a cover letter and resume detailing their training and experience relating to the required and preferred qualifications referenced above.
-The application reviewers will be relying on written application materials to determine which qualified applicants will advance in the recruitment process.
-We will notify selected applicants to participate further in the selection process directly.
-References will be requested of final candidates.
-All applicants will be notified after the search is complete and a candidate has been selected.
+Your cover letter should address how your training and experience aligns with the required and preferred qualifications listed above.
+Application reviewers will rely on these written materials to determine which applicants move forward in the process.
+References will be requested from final candidates.
+All applicants will be notified once the search concludes and a candidate is selected.

 The deadline for assuring full consideration is September 16, 2025; however, the position will remain open and applications may be considered until the position is filled.